dgroomes/ruby-playground/README.md

    * DONE Add instructions for bundle install and running hello_world.rb with a specific version of irb.
 * [ ] How does modularization work in Ruby?
 Packages?
    * How are files discovered?
 Is there a search path?
-* [ ] How does debugging work in Ruby?
+* [x] DONE How does debugging work in Ruby?
 Does it have something like an agent, like the JVM does?
 * [ ] What is `frozen_string_literal`?
 * [x] DONE (I mostly get it.
 The top-level self is "main".
 And the really tricky part is that in class initialization, "self" is actually the class so that's why `def self.hello ...` is actually a class-level variable even though it